cakephp/docs/en/tutorials-and-examples/blog-auth-example/auth.rst

         }
     }

 Now you can visit ``/users/logout`` to log out.
 You should then be sent to the login page.
-You now have a simple blog that allows authenticated users to create or edit articles and allows unauthenticated users to view articles and tags.
+If you've made it this far, congratulations, you now have a simple blog that:

+* Allows authenticated users to create and edit articles.
+* Allows unauthenticated users to view articles and tags.

 Suggested Follow-up Reading
 ---------------------------